MyNamesLex/All-Jams-And-Hackathons/README.md

 _________________________________________________________________________________________________________________________________________________________________________

+(Made with the Unity Game Engine using C#)

 GJL Game Parade Fall 2021 -> https://mynameslex.itch.io/lock-and-key

 I wanted to make a different type of game with a different change of pace.
 I aimed to make a game where you can go at your own pace with no real objective, more of a sandbox and I think I accomplished this goal with this game.
+I did not position too well on this Jam and I think it is for several reasons, main one being I only focused on the core mechanic which made it so i score relatively well in the fun category, I positioned poorly everywhere else.

+What I learned from this is to not tunnel vision on one key aspect of the game to ensure the game is good in all aspects.

 _________________________________________________________________________________________________________________________________________________________________________

-Grads In Games Search For A Star 2022 -> https://mynameslex.itch.io/dicesweeper

-I wanted to take part in this as it was a unique jam where you are given a starter project to continue and improve aswell as it being a much longer game jam then the ones I have done previous which gives me time to do more of a full project

 Most Recent